 Lastly, here are just a few helpful notes about the ingredients.
 To really accentuate the rose “petals” I added some red food coloring for a soft reddish tint.
 I used raspberry jam to quickly and easily pump up the flavor, but strawberry jam would work just as well.
 For the apples, I used Honeycrisp, but Gala or Fuji apples would work fine too.

 Mini Apple Rose Pies

-Core apples.
-Using a mandoline or a very sharp knife, cut apples into half-moon shapes 1/16-inch thin.
-Gently toss apples in lemon juice.
-Place brown sugar, butter, and jam into a small saucepan over medium-low heat.
+Core the apples.
+Using a mandoline or a very sharp knife, cut the apples into half-moon shapes 1/16-inch thin.
+Place in a large bowl, add the lemon juice, and toss to coat.
+Place the brown sugar, jam, and butter in a small saucepan over medium-low heat.
 Stir and cook until ingredients are melted and combined.
-Remove from heat and add food coloring if using.
-Pour mixture over apples slices.
-Toss to combine.
+Remove from the heat and add food coloring if using.
+Pour the mixture the over apples slices and toss to combine.
 Set aside for 5 to 10 minutes to allow apples to become pliable.
 If apples are still not pliable, quickly microwave in 15-second bursts until apples are pliable.
 Strain apples slices and discard liquid.

 To form roses, arrange about 8 apple slices in a straight row, with each slice overlapping one another to create a 12-inch line.
 Starting with one end, gently roll apples.
-Transfer rolled apples into pie crust.
-Repeat rolling apples, until all pie crusts are filled.
-Heat oven to 350°F. Transfer to oven and bake until the crust is golden and apples have cooked, about 30 minutes.
-If apples start to brown faster than pie crust, lightly place foil on top.
+Transfer rolled apples into a pie crust.
+Repeat rolling apples until all pie crusts are filled.
+Refrigerate.
+Meanwhile, arrange a rack in the middle of the oven and heat to 350°F.